 Also a prison.
 Three English queens, among others, were beheaded there.

-The Tower has protected the crown jewels since the early 14th century.
-The “regalia” include the crowns, scepters, orbs, rings, swords and robes that play a part in the ritual of coronation.
+The Tower has protected the crown jewels since the early 1300s.
+The regalia include the crowns, scepters, orbs, rings, swords, and robes that play a part in the ritual of coronation.

-Included in the settings is the First Star of Africa, the largest flawless cut diamond in the world (five-hundred-thirty carats).
-This and the Second Star of Africa (three-hundred-seventeen carats) were cut from the Cullinan Diamond, the largest diamond ever found.
+Included in the settings is the First Star of Africa, the largest flawless cut diamond in the world (five hundred and thirty carats).
+This and the Second Star of Africa (three hundred and seventeen carats) were cut from the Cullinan Diamond, the largest diamond ever found.

 In 1674 workmen at the Tower dug up a wooden box containing two small human skeletons.
 They were assumed to be the remains of the princes.
 King Charles II had them buried at Westminster Abbey among other royalty.
 Their identities have never been proven.